wez470/notes-cli/README.md

 as [ripgrep](https://github.com/BurntSushi/ripgrep)

 The delimiter between timestamp, note, and tags is configurable, along with the notes file path.
-More in depth searching may be added in the future.
+More in depth searching may be added in the future, but I'd like to keep the notes file hand editable.

 ## Examples